• Skip to primary navigation

 Inji Puli Recipe

-Inji Puli is a tangy saucy dish made by tempering ginger with spices & cooking it with tamarind extract & jaggery syrup.
-Inji Puli is a popular & traditional dish of Kerala for rice meal as pickle and is part of Onam Sadhya.
-Inji Puli Recipe is published in this post with step by step pictures& video.
+Inji Puli is a tangy pickle made using ginger, green chillies, tamarind extract and spices.
+Inji Puli is a popular and traditional pickle of Kerala for rice meal and is part of Onam Sadhya.
+Learn to make Inji Puli with step by step pictures and video.

 Servings5 servings